Complete the email form below and the link to the content you were reading will be sent to the email address you provide.

-Please bear in mind that while the affected employee will be a part of the process for designing the accommodation, this does not mean that she or he has the right to decide precisely what that accommodation will look like.
+It should be noted that while the affected employee will be a part of the process for designing the accommodation, this does not mean that she or he has the right to decide precisely what that accommodation will look like.
 The employer is obligated to provide an accommodation that meets an employee’s needs, but not necessarily her or his preferences.
 An appropriate accommodation is one which results in equal opportunity, and which respects the individual’s dignity.
 It is up to the employer to design an appropriate accommodation, and there may be more than one solution for doing so.
 Accommodations do not need to be perfect, but they must meet the test of being reasonable.

 2. What kinds of accommodations are arranged in schools?

 There are no cookie cutter accommodations – each one will reflect the particular needs of the individual involved, as well as the possibilities in the workplace and board as a whole.
-What really matters is that the accommodation measure actually means the member can continue to work (or return to work), and that the member’s dignity and independence are respected as a part of the process.
+What really matters is that the accommodation actually means the member can continue to work (or return to work), and that the member’s dignity and independence are respected as a part of the process.

 Here are a few examples:

 Accommodations can be temporary or permanent, depending on the circumstances of the individual.
 When an accommodation is being sought, the employer is entitled to request documentation from a medical professional, and will usually do so.
 While the school board does not have the right to demand a diagnosis, a description of any limitations that may apply to the member will assist in designing the accommodation.
-For example, a medical letter might state that a member should not climb any stairs in the course of her duties.
+For example, a medical letter might state that a member should not climb any stairs in the course of his or her duties.
 However, medical professionals cannot dictate to the employer, for example, that teacher X cannot teach a particular grade level or subject.